 Sleep specialists recommend non-drug management of chronic insomnia and reserve sleep medications for more resistant cases.

 Sleep meds were one of the 7 drugs that are overused in my previous post.

-- Engaging in regular exercise- moderate intensity , tai chi , yoga and low-impact aerobic exercise
+- Engage in regular exercise- moderate intensity , tai chi , yoga and low-impact aerobic exercise

-- Limiting use of the bedroom to sleep and sex
+- Use the bedroom only to sleep and for sex

 - Avoid daytime naps